Yxwww/yuxi-site/posts/darkmode.md

 ## Process

-Adding darkmode is a fairly straightforward process, it can be mainly summerized as:
+Adding darkmode is a fairly straightforward process, it can be summerized as:

 - Enable user to set theme preference with `<ThemePrefToggleBtn />`
 - Store theme preferencee with `useLocalStorage`
 - Render out darkmode based on user preference

-Two issues that I fixed:

-- resolve hydration issue with `useMounted`
-- resolve "flash" issue where light always gets rendered first for a short period before rendering darkmode
+Let's have a look at how to add the toggle button.

 ### A darkmode toggle button